 LPCC students are required to obtain 280 face-to-face hours.
 These hours do not count toward the 3000 hours required for licensing.

 At SJSU, we typically most often can meet the MFT pre-degree clinical hours requirements.
 150 face-to-face therapy hours in two semesters is very achievable as agencies have infrastructures built to accomplish this.

 The pre-degree therapy requirement for LPCC students at 280 face-to-face hours is very difficult to meet for most agencies in two semesters.
 In part, this is 130 more therapy hours than they are built to accommodate for students, and it is hard to see that many more clients when one is first learning to do therapy.

-Not all, but some SJSU MS Clinical program students need to postpone their graduation to achieve the pre-degree LPCC therapy requirements.
+Not all, but some SJSU MS Clinical Mental Health Counseling program students need to postpone their graduation to achieve the pre-degree LPCC therapy requirements.
 This means that instead of being granted a degree in May, students are granted their degree in August when they complete these hours.
 There are NO additional financial costs for this, but it is important to anticipate.

 You are encouraged to research the BBS website for details on MFT and LPCC requirements.